Where to Get Omega 3s continued...

 Talk to your doctor about taking a supplement first.
 He or she may have specific recommendations, or warnings, depending on your health and the other medicines you take.
 Your doctor can also recommend the right dose.

-People with heart disease are usually advised to take 1 gram (1,000 milligrams) daily of DHA and EPA combined from fish oil.
+People with heart disease are usually advised to take 1 gram (1,000 milligrams) daily of a combination DHA /EPA from fish oil.

 People with some health conditions may take doses of up to 4 grams a day -- but only under a doctor's supervision.